getty-zig/getty.so/pages/guide/serializers.md

 - Even though the type of the `value` parameter for many of the required methods is `anytype`, we didn't perform any type validation.
 That is because Getty ensures that an appropriate type will be passed to each function.
 For example, strings will be passed to `serializeString` and integers and floating-points will be passed to `serializeNumber`.
 In other words, you'll never have to type-check the `value` parameter unless you wish to further restrict its type.

 Alright, let's move on to compound serialization.
 Remember the `Map`, `Seq`, and `Structure` parameters of `getty.Serializer`?
 Well, the reason they exist is because compound types have different access and iteration patterns, but Getty can't possibly know about all of them.
-To solve this issue, serialization methods (e.g., `serializeSeq`) _start_ the serialization process before returning a value of either `Map`, `Seq`, or `Structure`.
-The returned value is then used by each method's caller to finish off serialization.
+To solve this, compound serialization methods (e.g., `serializeSeq`) are only responsible for _starting_ the serialization process before returning a value of either `Map`, `Seq`, or `Structure`.
+The returned value is then used by the method's caller to finish off serialization.

-To help you understand what I mean, let's implement the `serializeSeq` required method, which returns a value of type `Seq`, which is expected to implement the `getty.ser.Seq` interface:
+To help you understand what I mean, let's implement the `serializeSeq` required method, which returns a value of type `Seq`, which is expected to implement the `getty.ser.Seq` interface.

 {% label Zig code %}
 {% highlight zig %}